queryluke/masseffect-5e/static/data/class_features/shadow_strike.md

 name: Shadow Strike
 ---
 Whenever you activate Tactical Cloak you may teleport to a target location within 10m.
-You must be able to see the location and it cannot by occupied by a creature or object.
+You must be able to see the location and it cannot be occupied by a creature or object.
 This movement does not provoke an attack of opportunity.

 When you arrive at the target location, you may use your reaction to make one melee attack on a creature or object within range.
 This attack can benefit from your Sneak Attack even if you have already used it this turn, but you can't use your